FileMaker Cloud Getting Started Guide

 Wait to receive an email from the FileMaker Cloud administrator, sent to the address specified when you created the instance.

-Note:If you plan to use a custom signed SSL certificate instead of the default Comodo certificate, copy and save the URL that appears in the browser when you click the here link in the email.
+Note:If you plan to use a custom signed SSL certificate instead of the default Comodo certificate, copy and save the URL that appears in the browser when you click the the Setup page link in the email.
 You will need the generated host name for Domain Name Service (DNS) mapping when you import the custom certificate.

 Click the link in the email, complete these fields on the Welcome page, then click Set Up: